-Before deciding to invest in the Equity Shares, prospective investors should read this entire Prospectus, including the information in the sections "Risk Factors" and "Restated Financial Statements" on pages 27 and 174, respectively of this Prospectus.
+Before deciding to invest in the Equity Shares, prospective investors should read this entire Red Herring Prospectus, including the information in the sections "Risk Factors" and "Restated Financial Statements" on pages 27 and 173, respectively of the Red Herring Prospectus.
 An investment in the Equity Shares involves a high degree of risk.
-For a discussion of certain risks in connection with an investment in the Equity Shares, please see the section 'Risk Factors' on page 27 of this Prospectus.
+For a discussion of certain risks in connection with an investment in the Equity Shares, please see the section 'Risk Factors' on page 27 of the Red Herring Prospectus.
 Accordingly, investment decisions should not be based on such information.